 When people realized that cats could protect their food stores from rodents, they may have begun putting out scraps such as fish heads to encourage regular visits.
 This symbiotic arrangement would have eventually led to domestication as the friendliest wild cats made their way into homes and raised kittens among their human companions.
 The most outgoing and amenable cats would have been the first to make contact with people, and thus became the ancestors of the modern domestic feline.

 Cats were enthusiastically embraced by the Egyptian people, who found them far more agreeable company than their weasel predecessors.
-In addition to being highly effective rodent catchers, felines were good at eliminating the many poisonous snakes in the area.
+As well as being highly effective rodent catchers, felines were good at eliminating the many poisonous snakes in the area.
 Over time, breeding programs and reduced need for desert camouflage led to the more diverse, smaller feline types that are abundant today.

 In addition to being saviours of food stores, cats possessed many traits admired by the Egyptians – beauty, elegance, cleanliness, grace, and excellent mothering skills.
 Cats soon became fixtures in the day-to-day life of the Egyptians.
 Miut (“female cat”) was a popular name for girls, and seeing a cat in a dream was believed to predict a bountiful harvest.
 Cats were known as “miu” (“one who mews”), a word that may also be related to “Miw,” meaning “to see,” reflecting their mystical associations.